Max-Thunderbolt/Municipality-App/README.md

 # Or using dotnet CLI (may have resource generation issues)
 dotnet build "Municipality App.sln" --configuration Release

+> ⚠️ The .NET CLI on non-Visual Studio machines can fail with `GenerateResource` x86 host errors.
+Use Visual Studio/MSBuild on Windows for reliable builds.
 ```

 ### Running the Application